JaPNaA/e/README.md

-# e
+# japnaa.github.io/e

-External 3rd party resources I use
+This repository is for external 3rd party resources I use

-This allows for easier updates thoughout all of my sites/projects
+This allows for easier updates thoughout all of my sites/projects, shared files (less space), and with a shorter url.

-Why did I call it *e*? "e" stand for *external*.... and the name had to be short.
+Why did I call it *e*? "e" stand for ***e**xternal*.... and the name had to be short.

+okay, so can you leave now?